TheGeekOnSkates/breakaway-basic/README.md

 ### 0.2

+* Set up the Linux version to use GNU readline, including history
 * Set up the Escape key to stop running the current program
 * Set up the `RC()` function to get the return value of the last `SYS` instruction